Child marriage in India: By states

-Tamil Nadu is the state with highest child marriage rates in India in 2023.
-Rural rates of child marriages were three times higher than urban India rates in 2009.

 The states with highest observed marriage rates for under-18 girls in 2009, according to a Registrar General of India report, were Jharkhand (14.1%), West Bengal (13.6%), Bihar (9.3%), Uttar Pradesh (8.9%) and Assam (8.8%).
 According to this report, despite sharp reductions in child marriage rates since 1991, 7% of women passing the age of 18 in India were married as of 2009.
 UNICEF India has played a significant role in highlighting the Indian child marriage rate prevalence data from its 1990s study.

 According to 2011 nationwide census of India, the average age of marriage for women is 21.2.
 In the age group 15–19, 69.6% of all women surveyed in India had never been married.

 Criticism

 Several activists have expressed skepticism regarding the decline in child marriage cases in India.
 They believe that "the UNICEF report might not be reflecting reality on the ground and the numbers are likely not as low as they appear in the report".
 They state that the data relating to child marriage is colled by local government and not by UNICEF.
 In India, the government ask about the age of bride and groom as a part of census data, which is collected every year.
 However, since the people know that child marriage is illegal in India, so they are less likely to tell the authorities that they have broken the law.
 Dhuwarakha Sriram, child protection specialist at UNICEF India, says that "everyone knows that there is underreporting in India – even the UNICEF is aware of it".
 According to Sriram, people are aware of the illegal age of marriage in India, so they are less likely to tell the truth, which in turn leads to underreporting.

 Kriti Bharti, who runs a non-government organization called Saarthi, says people in Rajasthan have developed ways of evading the law.
 For example, marriage ceremonies for underage persons will be held at night, with small groups of people attending.
 This reduces the chance of neighbours or relatives alerting authorities.
 Once the marriage has taken place, the underage bride remains with her parents until she reaches puberty.
 This way, even if the authorities have been tipped off, the families can deny any wrongdoing.
 Bharti states in addition to this, 'in some parts of India, authorities are not always interested and child marriage may be accepted as a part of the culture.